francisco-villegas/W6D4/README.md

 - Error

 You can also setup your own custom filter to specify more details such as filtering messages with the log tags or with the process id that generated the log message.
 The add filter, edit filter, and delete filter buttons let you manage your custom filters.

-## Emulating phone operations and location

-The Emulator Control tab, shown in Figure 1, is no longer supported.
-Use the Android Emulator for these features.